Please Upgrade Your Browser.

 Common conditions

 Gynaecology focuses on conditions affecting the uterus, ovaries, cervix and vagina.
-Common conditions include endometriosis, ovarian cysts, cervical polyps, uterine fibroids, gynaecological cancers, polycystic ovarian syndrome, and prolapse.
+Common conditions include endometriosis, ovarian cysts, cervical polyps, uterine fibroids, polycystic ovarian syndrome, and prolapse.

 Patients may come to us with symptoms such as pelvic pain, intermenstrual bleeding, and heavy bleeding.
 Using advanced diagnostic techniques, scanners and our expertise, we can diagnose conditions and suggest and carry out the right treatment.